eclipse-keyple/keyple-website/content/docs/build-your-first-app/java-app.md

 ---
 title: Build your First Java Application
-linktitle: (WIP)Java App
+linktitle: Java App
 type: book
 toc: true
 draft: false
 weight: 210
 ---

-This getting stated contains one ready-to-execute JAVA example starting from a new Gradle project.
+This getting started contains one ready-to-execute JAVA example starting from a new Gradle project.

 The example demonstrate Keyple capabilities with the Keyple PCSC plugin and PO/SAM provided in the Calypso Test Kit.